FOR GUESTS WHO HAVE SENSORY PROCESSING NEEDS:

 COVID-19 TRAINING AND PROTOCOLS

-Frightmare Farms staff has completed additional training for the 2020 scare season to meet and exceed the needs of guests with sensory needs.
+Frightmare Farms staff has completed additional training for the upcoming scare season to meet and exceed the needs of guests with sensory needs.
 Sensory kits will still be available for check out at the FMF ticket booth.
 Each bag will contain items that have been properly sanitized after each use.
 Guests needing additional assistance will still be able to be accommodated at the ticket booth, gift shop or designated fear facilitators.

 What is the sensory inclusion initiative?